top of page

 International Encaustic Artists organization.

 Hope Lives: Art for ALS and the International Encaustic Artists (IEA) invite all IEA members in good standing to apply for Research Renderings.
-Artists are invited to submit up to three original and newly created hot or cold wax artworks inspired by one of 3 provided scientific photographs (below).
+This exhibition is a fundraiser for Amyotrophic Lateral Sclerosis (ALS) and awareness event that takes place each May in San Francisco, CA, during ALS Awareness Month.
+Artists are invited to submit up to three original and newly created encaustic or cold wax artworks inspired by one of the 3 scientific photographs (below).

 Please choose one image to inspire each new artwork that you create.
-Artists may select a different photograph for each artwork, but do not select multiple image for one creation.
+Artists may select a different photograph for each artwork, but may not select multiple images for one creation.
 Please remember to indicate the number of the photograph in the image title. (example 3_HopeLives.jpg)

 Become an IEA member here.